teqbench/teqbench.system.cors/README.md

     * Because used the "Debug" configuration, the NuGet package version created is "0.0.0-dev" to communicate this is a NON-PRODUCTION build/package and should only be used for development/debug purposes; it should NEVER be uploaded to the Trading Toolbox organization's package registry on GitHub.

 ### Cloud
-* Cloud buids user the "Release" configuration, and currently, ONLY build from the "main" branch.
+* Cloud builds use the "Release" configuration, and currently, ONLY build from the "main" branch.
 * Once changes have been merged into the "main" branch of the repo and pushed to the origin, use the [Production Release Workflow](https://github.com/trading-toolbox/production-release-workflow/actions/workflows/production-release-workflow.yml) GitHub Action to build and optionally create a NuGet package.
 If opt to create a NuGet package, the resulting package will be uploaded to the [Trading Toolbox Package Registry](https://github.com/orgs/trading-toolbox/packages) on GitHub.
 * As part of the [Production Release Workflow](https://github.com/trading-toolbox/production-release-workflow/actions/workflows/production-release-workflow.yml) build options, select what type of update the release is, e.g. "Major (Backwards-incompatible functionality added)", "Minor (Backwards-compatible functionality added)", or "Patch/Revision (Bugfixes/updates for a specific release)".
 See [Trading Toolbox Org's README](https://github.com/trading-toolbox#version-numbers-in-trading-toolbox) for more information on version numbers in Trading Toolbox.